-The annual growth rate of household loans slowed down slightly in May as the base effect had an impact on the deceleration of housing loan growth, while the rise in generalpurpose cash loans continued to accelerate, supported by the robust current activity.
-On an annual level, corporate loans grew at the same rate as in April.
-Loans to domestic sectors (excluding the general government) grew in May as well, by EUR 0.4bn or 1.0% (transaction-based), due to the further increase in household loans (of EUR 0.2bn or 1.0%) and the steady rise in corporate loans (of EUR 0.1bn or 0.8%).
-The increase in household loans was mostly driven by the sharp rise in general-purpose cash loans (of EUR 124m or 1.5%), while housing loans continued to grow at a pace similar to that of the previous months, increasing by EUR 82m or 0.7% in April.
-On an annual level, the growth in total household loans decelerated slightly, from 11.5% in April to 11.3% in May (transactionbased), with the annual growth rate of housing loans going down from 11.3% to 10.5% due to the base effect, that is, the sharp increase in housing loans last May spurred by the beginning of the government subsidy programme, which ceased this year.
-By contrast, the growth in general-purpose cash loans picked up from 13.8% in April to 14.3% in May, the strongest growth rate seen since December 2011, driven by exceptionally strong new lending activity.
-Corporate loans grew by EUR 0.1bn (0.8%) in May, which is half as much as in April.
-The bulk of this growth, which was spread across various activities and business entities, was accounted for by investment loans, while loans for working capital accounted for a smaller share.
-The annual growth in corporate loans remained at 4.1% in May, holding steady from April (Figure 13).
+The annual growth rate of household loans edged down in July as the base effect had an impact on the deceleration of housing loan growth, while general-purpose cash loans continued to increase.
+The growth of corporate loans also slowed down on an annual level.
+Loans to domestic sectors (excluding the general government) grew in July, by EUR 0.2bn or 0.6% (transaction-based), reflecting the still relatively strong lending to households (EUR 0.2bn or 1.1%).
+On the other hand, corporate loans edged down in July (EUR 36m or 0.2%).
+The increase in household loans was largely driven by general-purpose cash loans, which increased by EUR 129m or 1.5%, while housing loans recorded a somewhat sharper growth than in the previous months, increasing by EUR 107m or 0.9% in July.
+On an annual level, the growth in total household loans edged down, from 11.1% in June to 11.0% in July (transaction-based), with the annual growth rate of housing loans going down from 9.8% to 9.2%, largely due to the base effect, that is, the sharp increase in housing loans last July spurred by the government subsidy programme, which ceased this year.
+By contrast, the growth in general-purpose cash loans continued to pick up, from 14.7% in June to 15.4% in July, the strongest annual growth rate seen since December 2011, driven by exceptionally strong new lending activity.
+A slight fall in corporate loans in July was widespread across business entities, mostly large enterprises, and activities, particularly trade.
+The annual growth in corporate loans decreased, from 4.9% in June to 4.5% in July (Figure 15), under the influence of the fall in lending activity and the base effect.
+The momentum of general-purpose cash loans has remained strong, even though it weakened slightly in the last two months, while the momentum of housing loans increased slightly.
+The momentum of corporate loans moderated further in July.